YannDubs/website_old/_glossary/concepts.md

 ![large sample generative](/img/blog/large-generative.png)
 </div>

-Please note that this is simply an example.
-Some generative models would find the small red cluster: it all depends on the assumptions they are making.
-(I hope that) It still gives you a good idea of the advantages and disadvantages.
+This was simply an example that hopefully illustrates the advantages and disadvantages of needing more assumptions.
+Depending on their assumptions, some generative models would find the small red cluster.
 </div>

 #### Examples of Algorithms